Some people claim Jesus was a great salesman. But I think he was the worst marketer ever.

 Okay, I regularly fail in my efforts.
 Still, I press on with an intentional, Spirit-led focus.

 So when I read material that extols Jesus as a great marketer or salesman, I don’t get it.
+I think he was terrible at marketing.

 Because nothing about my life as a Christ-follower has been simple, easy or convenient.
 Nor did Jesus use those words in his marketing efforts.
 Or try to persuade people to follow him.